Ash-ioL/parents-marriage-clock/README.md

 ## AI Usage Declaration:
 AI was only used as a learning resource and to search through documentations.

+## Note
+Years are defined as 365.25 days in this program.
+So it is expected to drift by a day every 100 years, which is enough to last a lifetime but just a note.

 <hr>
 Deployed at: https://ash-iol.github.io/parents-marriage-clock/